artefactual-labs/weblate-migration-scripts/README.md

 Updating AtoM XLIFF files and copying them to the Weblate repo
 --------------------------------------------------------------

-To update AtoM's XLIFF files with any new source messages, extracting them from source code, and copy the resulting XLIFF files to the Weblate repo's `i18n` subdirectory, use the `import_from_atom` script.
+To update AtoM's XLIFF files with any new source messages (extracting them from source code), and copy the resulting XLIFF files to the `i18n` subdirectory in the Weblate AtoM translations repo, use the `import_from_atom` script.

 Example import: